Economic history of Ghana

-Pre-independence
+Pre-colonial Ghana

+According to economic historian Stephen Hymer, land was relatively equally distributed in Ghana prior to British colonization.

+Colonial Ghana

 Endowed with gold and oil palms and situated between the trans-Saharan trade routes and the African coastline visited by successive European traders, the area known today as Ghana has been involved in all phases of Africa's economic development during the last thousand years.
 As the economic fortunes of African societies have waxed and waned, so, too, have Ghana's, leaving that country in the early 1990s in a state of arrested development, unable to make the "leap" to Africa's next, as yet uncertain, phase of economic evolution.

 As early as the thirteenth century, present-day Ghana was drawn into long-distance trade, in large part because of its gold reserves.
 The trans-Saharan trade, one of the most wide-ranging trading networks of pre-modern times, involved an exchange of European, North African, and Saharan commodities for the products of the African savannas and forests, including gold, kola nuts, and slaves.
 Present-day Ghana, named the Gold Coast by European traders, was an important source of the gold traded across the Sahara.
 Centralized states such as Asante controlled prices by regulating production and marketing of this precious commodity.
 As European navigational techniques improved in the fifteenth century, Portuguese and later Dutch and English traders tried to circumvent the Saharan trade by sailing directly to its southernmost source on the West African coast.
 In 1482 the Portuguese built a fortified trading post at Elmina and began purchasing gold, ivory, and pepper from African coastal merchants.

-Although Africans for centuries had exported their raw materials — ivory, gold, kola nuts — in exchange for imports ranging from salt to foreign metals, the introduction of the Atlantic slave trade in the early sixteenth century changed the nature of African export production in fundamental ways.
+Although Africans for centuries had exported their raw materials (ivory, gold, kola nuts) in exchange for imports ranging from salt to foreign metals, the introduction of the Atlantic slave trade in the early sixteenth century changed the nature of African export production in fundamental ways.
 An increasing number of Ghanaians sought to enrich themselves by capturing fellow Africans in warfare and selling them to slave dealers from North America and South America.
 The slaves were transported to the coast and sold through African merchants, using the same routes and connections through which gold and ivory had formerly flowed.
 In return, Africans often received guns as payment, which could be used to capture more slaves and, more importantly, to gain and preserve political power.